amarula/dyndesign/docs/class_builder.md

 ```

 The "A" component is instantiated twice: the first time after the `__init__`
-constructor is called (as "option1" is True), and the second time in the middle of
+constructor is executed (since "option1" is True), and the second time in the
-the "injection_method" method (given that "option2" is True).
+middle of the "injection_method" method's execution (given that "option2" is
+True).

-On the first instantiation, the following argument modifications take place within
+On the first instantiation, the arguments forwarded to the constructor of "A" are
-the `__init__` method:
+modified as following:

 - Initially, the first positional argument ("x.passed") is retained, while the
   second ("y.passed") is discarded because `init_args_keep_first` is set to 1.